Cutting a tree with Subgraph Complementation is hard, except for some small trees

-Now, we are ready to prove the main theorem. \begin{proof}[Proof of Theorem~\ref{thm:tree}] Let $T'$ be the internal tree and $Q_T$ be the quotient tree of $T$.
-Let $p$ be the number of internal vertices of $T$.
+Now, we are ready to prove the main theorem. \begin{proof}[Proof of Theorem~\ref{thm:tree}] Let $p$ be the number of internal vertices of $T$.
 If $p=1$, then $T$ is a star graph and the statements follow from Proposition~\ref{pro:star}.
 If $p=2$, then $T$ is a bistar graph and the statements follow from Theorem~\ref{thm:bistar}.
 If $p=3$, then $T$ is a tristar graph and the statements follow from Theorem~\ref{thm:tristar}.
 Assume that $p\geq 4$.
 If $T$ has only two leaves, then $T$ is isomorphic to $P_\ell$, for $\ell\geq 6$.
 Then the statements follow from Corollary~\ref{cor:path}.
 If $T$ has exactly three leaves, then $T$ is a subdivision of claw.
 Then the statements follow from Corollary~\ref{cor:subclaw}.
 Assume that $T$ has at least four leaves.